Law 611A/B - Climate Change and Energy Law

 J.D.
 Harvard, 1989

-Students will be expected to write reaction papers to each of the papers during the semester and their grades will be based on those papers.
-The reaction papers will be provided to the author as well as the student/s who will provide commentary on the paper as an introduction to the class discussion.
+Students will be expected to write reaction papers and/or discussion questions for each of the papers during the semester and their grades will be based on those papers.
+The reaction papers will be provided to the author before class discussion.